michaelsohl/How-to-.../docs/setup_asdf.md

-### Cool version control of highlevel stuff
+# Version control of frameworks (nodejs)

 asdf is a kind of version control for frameworks.
 For example nodejs.

-The thought is that asdf will let give me flexibility to control what version of nodejs I use in each project.
-Normally nodejs would be set globally on my computer.
-If I would use version nodejs@X in project A and projectB, having nodejs installed globally, I wouldn't be able to choose nodejs@Y for project B and have project A stay on nodejs@Y
+The thought is that asdf will give me the flexibility to control what version of nodejs I use in each of my projects.
+Normally nodejs would be set to a global version on my computer when using Homebrew to install it.\

+If I would use version nodejs@X in project A and projectB, having nodejs installed globally, I wouldn't be able to choose nodejs@Y for project B and have project A stay on nodejs@Y. asdf should enable this choice.

 ## setup asdf